Uğur Taner: Marriage and career

 In October 2000, Taner married another internationally recognized swimmer from California, Liesl Kolbisen, who attended San Mateo High School, and graduated and swam for the University of Arizona in 1998, where she was an All-American.
 Before swimming for Arizona, Liesl had attended the University of the Pacific where like Ugur she excelled in sprint freestyle and butterfly, holding school records in the 50, 100, and 200 freestyle as well as the 100-yard butterfly.
-At the time, Taner worked as a professional speaker and represented Speedo Swimming gear and Power Bar.
+At the time, Taner worked as a professional speaker and represented Speedo Swimming gear and PowerBar.
 After their marriage, Taner worked at Liesl's family's swim school, La Petite Baleen.
 The school specialized in young swimmers and could teach basic swim skills to children as young as 2.
 Taner and Kolbisen have seven children together.
 A son, Brooks, was born in 2001; daughter Channing followed in 2003; son Vaughn in 2006; daughter Charis in 2008; son Grey in 2010; son Canaan in 2013; and daughter Sevilen in 2017.

-Tanner competed in the 1996 Olympic trials but did not qualify.
-In Tucson, Tanner trained with the Hillenbrand Aquatic Club and attended the August 2000 Indianapolis Olympic trials.
+Taner competed in the 1996 Olympic trials but did not qualify.
+In Tucson, Taner trained with the Hillenbrand Aquatic Club and attended the August 2000 Indianapolis Olympic trials.
 He failed to qualify in the 200 freestyle, finishing seventh with a 1:49.00, and also did not make the finals in the 200 butterfly, finishing tenth with a time of 2:01.03.
 Taner retired from competitive swimming not long after.

 As of 2003, Taner was continuing to teach swimming at La Petite Baleen swim school in Half Moon Bay, California, about 30 minutes south of San Francisco, where he resides with his family.
 Since January 2006, Taner has been playing guitar with the Matt Nightingale Band as well as at numerous churches.